drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_17.md

     - VK: Recap
     - Students: Listen

-- 20:30 mins
+- 5:20 mins

-    - VK: Lecture on Repeated games
+    - VK: Lecture on Cooperative games
     - Students: Listen

-- 30:35 mins
+- 20:25 mins

-    - VK: Discussion about types of tournaments and Axelrod's tournament
+    - VK: Discussion about shapley value (fair way of sharing stuff)
     - Students: Listen

-- 35:40 mins
+- 25:40 mins

-    - VK: Lectures showing examples of finitely repeated games
+    - VK: Lecture on Shapley value
     - Students: Listen

-- 40:45 mins

-    - VK: Discuss effect of infinite repetition
-    - Students: Participate

-- 45:50 mins
+- 40:50 mins

     - VK: Conclusions

 #### After the lecture

-Students given homework sheet 3 (More normal form equilibria, backward induction, subgame equilibria).
+Students will be given reading and exercises.

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to analyse repeated games as well as discuss Axelrod's work.
+Assessment of the content covered in this lecture will be through examination questions asking student to define cooperative games and calculate the shapley value for a game.